magetop/magento2-delete-order/README.md

-# Magento 2 Delete Orders free by MageTop
+# Magento 2 Delete Orders free by Magetop

-**Magento 2 Delete Orders** by MageTop helps admins completely remove unnecessary orders, invoices, shipments and credit memos which are arised during testing process.
+**Magento 2 Delete Orders** by Magetop helps admins completely remove unnecessary orders, invoices, shipments and credit memos which are arised during testing process.
 This helps simplify order management and get these arranged neater.

 ## Highlight features